System Design Space

 Target: < 2 hours

-Limits the exposure window of compromised artifacts in production.
+Limits the exposure window of a compromised artifact in production.

 Critical CVE response time